csongli/Cocktail-Book/README.md

 License
 -------
-This game is available under the MIT License.
+This application is available under the MIT License.
 For specific information on other resources used (such as images and fonts), please refer to the Used Resources section.

 Resources Used
 -----------